DylanMeeus/springboot_jwt_blog/_posts/2014-01-27-ten-things-you-should-know-about-tokens-and-cookies.markdown

 The main difference between these tokens and the ones we've been discussing is that signed tokens (e.g.: JWT) are "stateless".
 They don't need to be stored on a hash-table, hence it's a more lightweight approach.
 OAuth2 does not dictate the format of the `access_token` so you could return a JWT from the authorization server containing the scope/permissions and the expiration.

 ##10.
 Tokens and fine-grained authorization

+**tl;dr: tokens are not silver bullets, think about your authorization use cases carefully**

 Couple of years ago we helped a big company implement a token-based architecture.
 This was a 100.000+ employees company with tons of information to protect.
 They wanted to have a centralized organization-wide store for "authentication & authorization".
 Think about "user X can read field id and name of clincial trial Y for hospital Z on country W" use cases.
 This fine-grained authorization, as you can imagine, can get unmanageable pretty quickly, not only technically but also administratively.